 Python was intentionally designed to be a straightforward, easy, and generally lightweight programming language that would require minimal code to accomplish tasks compared to other languages.
-The fact is that Python often take substantially less code than what would otherwise be required of other programming languages, such as C or Java.
+The fact is that Python often takes substantially less code than what would otherwise be required of other programming languages, such as C or Java.
 The nature of Python’s straightforward structure means a shorter learning curve for anyone working with the language, especially those new to programming.

 Python makes debugging easier.

 We’ve covered the fact that the structure of Python makes it easier to learn and implement, but that basic nature has other benefits as well.
-The straightforward design of Python and ease of use also increases its readability, Increased readability also makes debugging code far more straightforward, which means that even lower level or beginner programmers can troubleshoot and debug their own code pretty effectively, and that debugging can take much less time overall to complete.
+The straightforward design of Python and ease of use also increases its readability, Increased readability also makes debugging code far more straightforward, which means that even lower level or beginner programmers can troubleshoot and debug their own code pretty effectively and that debugging can take much less time overall to complete.

 Python is open source.